An anterior cervical corpectomy involves the anterior (from the front) removal of vertebrae in the cervical section of the spine.

 Please note that Dr. Joseph Weinstein only recommends corpectomy surgeries in circumstances of severe spinal cord issues.
 These issues place the cord at greater risk surgical complications, regardless of how skilled or experienced your surgeon might be.

-If you’d like to know more about anterior cervical corpectomy contact Comprehensive Orthopedic & Spine Care team about your condition, make an appointment today!
+If you would like to know more about anterior cervical corpectomy contact Comprehensive Orthopedic & Spine Care team about your condition, make an appointment today!